 Identity theft.
 Data breaches.
 Surveillance.
 Digital Privacy is something more and more people are concerned about.
 This guide shares reliable information about your privacy rights in Canada, online and offline resources on the trends of data tracking, as well as tips and tools to help you protect your identity and data online.

 Digital privacy refers to protecting the privacy of your personal information when it is in digital form, whether it is on the Internet or simply stored on a computer.
 Personal information is information about an identifiable individual.
 Example include: name, date of birth, gender, as well as identifying numbers such as a driver’s license, social insurance number, credit card or even a library card number.

-The video below demonstrates why privacy is important to everyone, even if we think we don't have anything to hide.
 Privacy is named as a Human Right in the Universal Declaration of Human Rights.
 In Canada the Supreme Court acknowledges that the Privacy Act has "quasi-constitutional status" with close links to the rights and values set out in the Constitution.
 The Supreme Court considers privacy an essential element to a free and democratic society.